Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2020-05-15-network-example.md

 In June 2006, MSN Messenger had 30 billion conversations among 240 million people.
 From the data, the MSN network is constructed as a communication graph with $n = 180 \text{ million}$ nodes and $m = 1.3 \text{ billion}$ undirected edges.
-To investigate the properties large-scale networks, we take the real-world data, MSN network, as an example and discover its macroscopic properties:
+To investigate the properties of large-scale networks, we take the real-world data, MSN network, as an example and discover its macroscopic properties:

 - **Diameter** - _What is the degrees of separation in this network?_
-- **Clustering coefficient** - What fraction of my friends are also friends themselves?
+- **Clustering coefficient** - _What fraction of my friends are also friends themselves?_
 - **Degree distribution** - _Are there many "hubs" in the network?_
 - **Connectivity** - _How many "islands" and how big are they?_
 <!-- - **Navigability** - _Can you do efficient routing?_ -->